Ale-g-g/ProgrammingExamples/README.md

 # ProgrammingExamples
 Inspired by [Daniel Takeshi][1]

+As I am studying, I like to take notes in Jupyter Notebooks, why not share them?

+Any suggestions would be gratly appreciated!

-Little code chunks, examples of use.
+Little code chunks, exercises, examples of use.

 Contents: